Table Of Contents

 MYGAs are a type of fixed annuity.
 The main difference between traditional fixed annuities and MYGAs is how long the contracts guarantee the fixed interest rate.

-MYGAs guarantee the interest rate for the entire duration of the contract, which could be, for example, 10 years.
-Traditional fixed annuities may guarantee the interest rate only for a portion of the term of the contract.
-So, you may buy an annuity with a seven-year term but the rate may be guaranteed only for the first three years.
+MYGAs guarantee the interest rate for the entire duration of the contract (for example, 10 years).
+Traditional fixed annuities typically guarantee the interest rate only for a portion of the contract term.
+So, you may buy a traditional fixed annuity with a seven-year term, but the rate may be guaranteed only for the first three years.

 Is a MYGA Right for You?